Shadows of rotating black holes in plasma environments with aberration effects: Final remarks

 \section{Final remarks}

-It is important to clarify that the class of black holes considered here is not the most general among those that allow the separation of variables in the HJ equation, since the intention was to describe in a practical way black holes with the same symmetries of the Kerr model, in asymptotically flat and axially symmetric spacetimes presenting a event horizon and admitting a generalized Carter constant, allowing a simple analytical treatment by being able to completely separate the null geodesic equations.

-This class of black holes includes the known exact analytic black hole solutions and many other black hole metrics obtained by deformations of the Kerr metric or stipulated by some cosmological or braneworld scenarios.
+Using the KSZ metric family, we employed various spacetime models to investigate the propagation of light in a non-magnetized, pressureless plasma - a dispersive medium with a frequency-dependent refractive index -.
+The Hamiltonian formalism was employed to describe the photon dynamics within the plasma environment.
+This class of black holes includes several well-known exact analytic black hole solutions and many other black hole metrics obtained by deformations of the Kerr metric or stipulated by some cosmological or braneworld scenarios.
 Moreover, as shown in \cite{KSZ_2018}, these can serve to effectively approximate more complex metrics that do not allow separation of variables.

-We strongly emphasize the fact that the shadow is related to the existence of a photon region, not an event horizon.

-At the above spacetimes, the propagation of light in an non-magnetized, pressure-free plasma, a dispersive medium with a frequency-dependent refractive index, was investigated.
-The Hamiltonian formalism was used to describe the photon dynamics within the plasma environment.
-We have not taken into account the processes of absorption or scattering of photons, as well as the gravitational field produced by the plasma environment, so that the presence of the plasma manifests itself only through perturbations in the photon trajectories which, depending on their frequency, result in a chromatic description of these phenomena.
-Thus, in the presence of a plasma environment around a black hole, the size and shape of the shadow are affected, depending strongly on the ratio between the plasma frequency and the photon frequency.
-We have also considered observers in different states of relative motion with respect to the black hole.
+It is important to clarify that the class of black holes considered here (KSZ) is not the most general among those that allow the separation of variables in the HJ equation.
+We use them since our intention was to describe in a practical way black holes with the same symmetries of the Kerr model, in asymptotically flat and axially symmetric spacetimes presenting a event horizon and admitting a generalized Carter constant.
+This allowed us a simple analytical treatment by being able to completely separate the null geodesic equations.